-Study the characteristics of the 137Cs spectrum, with special relevance given to the low energy spectrum.
-The student can learn effects related to the experimental observation of a gamma decay and have basic information about the experimental setup used in gamma spectroscopy.
-Estimate the energy of the backscatter peak and of the K_a line.
+Study the characteristics of the 137Cs spectrum, with special relevance information about the experimental setup used in gamma spectroscopy.
+See the Application

 The Compton effect is linked with experimental issues, since it is caused by the interaction of photons with the electrons instrument that measure the gamma radiation.
 In a real detector setup, some photons can and will undergo one or potentially more Compton scattering processes (e.g. in the housing material of the radioactive source, in shielding material or material otherwise surrounding the experiment) before entering the detector material.
 This leads to a peak structure, the so-called backscatter peak.